 Most of Puerto Rico is still without power as Fiona reaches the Dominican Republic

-Hurricane Fiona has reached the shores of the Dominican Republic on Monday morning, after causing flash flooding, mudslides and an island-wide blackout in Puerto Rico.
+Hurricane Fiona is nearing the northern coast of the Dominican Republic on Monday after causing flash flooding, mudslides and an island-wide blackout in Puerto Rico.

-As of Monday morning, the category 1 hurricane was 35 miles southeast of Samaná, a coastal town in the northeast Dominican Republic, according to the National Hurricane Center.
-It had maximum sustained winds of 90 mph and was moving northwest at 8 mph.
-The storm is forecasted to travel near or east of the Turks and Caicos Islands on Tuesday.
+As of 11 a.m.
+ET on Monday , the category 1 hurricane was 10 miles southeast of Samaná, a coastal town in the northeast Dominican Republic, according to the National Hurricane Center.
+It had maximum sustained winds of 85 mph and was moving northwest at 8 mph.
+The storm is forecast to travel near or east of the Turks and Caicos Islands on Tuesday.

 In Puerto Rico, the extent of the damage is still unclear as the island continues to see heavy rainfall and massive flooding.
 But island officials have said that some roads, bridges and other infrastructure have been damaged or washed away as a result of the downpour.